promaprogga/iResSENet-An-Accurate-Convolutional-Neural-Network-for-Retinal-Blood-Vessel-Segmentation/dataset/README.md

 ### Additional information

-If you have any queries, please reach out to me at phprogga@gmail.com.
+If you have any queries, please reach out to me.